-The second and third criteria work with the "but for" test.
-Together meeting these criteria demonstrate that using TIF is justified.
-JRB members should ask relevant questions and request documentation to confirm claims related to the "but for" finding.
+The second and third criteria work with the "but for" requirement.
+Meeting these criteria demonstrate that using TIF is justified.
+JRB members should ask relevant questions and request documentation to confirm claims related to the "but for" requirement.
 They can hold additional public hearings if needed.

-Before JRB members agree to the "but for" finding, they must have convincing evidence showing the TIF is necessary to make the development possible.
+Before JRB members agree to the "but for" criterion, they must have convincing evidence showing the TIF is necessary to make the development possible.
 The members sacrifice some tax revenue for the taxing jurisdiction they represent many years into the future.
-If TIF assistance is not needed before a development proceeds, the JRB members should not agree to the "but for" finding.
+If TIF assistance is not needed before a development proceeds, the JRB members should not agree to the "but for" criterion.

-2. What the "but for" finding means
+2. What "but for" means

-When considering a new development project, there is often substantial risk involved for the developer.
+When considering a new development project, there is often considerable risk involved for the developer.
 As a reward for taking the risk, the developer must make a certain profit.
 Even if the developer expects a profit, it may not be large enough to compensate for the risk; therefore, the project may not be worthwhile.